Austrian presidential election: Who is Norbert Hofer

 "But obviously this was not so successful, and in the third round he decided to be smiling and nice, which is how the general audience in Austria sees him."

-What does he stand for?
+What did he stand for?

 Anti-refugees: "Anti-migration and the fear of Islamic terrorism have been Hofer's key messages," said Rathkolb.